Kleman/benesse.github.io/_publications/FsaGSA.md

 date: 2021-09-20

 ---
 This paper is about theoretical links between Group Fairness and Global Sensitivity Analysis.
+Published in *Machine Learning (Special Issue on Fairness)*.

 [Arxiv version here](https://arxiv.org/abs/2103.04613)